Ordisoftware/Hebrew-Calendar/README.md

 - Add lunar months board with Hebrew names, meanings, lettriqs and tools.
 - Add `--lunarmonths` command-line option to show the lunar months board.

+#### In progress - Version 9.15

+- Add option to indicate parashah and Torah reference in upper or sentence case.

 #### 2021.11.30 - Version 9.14

 - Update WorldCities DB to the latest version (41,000 instead of 13,000 and some corrections).